 Cohort Structure.
-Students accepted into the program will progress through the core of the degree (48 units) together in a sequence of classes with the same cohort of 8-12 students, led by dedicated faculty members.
+Students accepted into the program will progress through the core of the degree (48 units) together in a sequence of classes during Fall, Winter, and Spring quarters with the same cohort students, led by dedicated faculty members.
 Studying in a cohort allows students to connect with others committed to a similar pursuit of justice, offering opportunities to exchange ideas, share resources, expand professional networks, and build relationships that last far beyond graduation